Omni-present and non-judgmental, ‘chatbots’ allow patients to open up

 “These are all deeply intertwined,” he said.
 “People lead very complex lives.”

 Given the considerations, building a healthcare chatbot is a daunting task.
-“It’s really easy to deliver a bad chatbot,” said Lori Kaplan, co-founder and product lead for Conversation Health.
+“It’s really easy to deliver a bad chatbot,” said Lexi Kaplin, chief product officer for Conversation Health.

 But properly designed, bots can be invaluable.
 They’re uniquely positioned, said Glinski: omnipresent, and crucially, non-judgmental.
 Studies have shown users are willing to tell chatbots things they’re hesitant to tell a doctor, so a richer history can be collected.